 Living Foods for Light Energy

-If you are a food fanatic, then you undoubtedly have heard of Ferran Adrià: ‘the father of molecular cuisine´.
+If you are a food fanatic, then you undoubtedly have heard of Ferran Adrià: ‘the father of molecular cuisine.
 The star-studded Chef may have closed up his famous El Bulli restaurant to focus on research and innovation, but his brother, Albert has taken the lead, with a hip collection of restaurants that includes Tickets: a restaurant serving both traditional and haute cuisine tapas.
-Dishes such as bone marrow with eggplant, flame grilled and served within a slab of bone will blow your mind, but you can always relive this magic at home by being creative with your tapas (snacks) presentation.
-Tickets serves a beautiful New Zealand oyster with the pulp of a kiwi fruit.
+Dishes such as bone marrow with eggplant, flame-grilled and served within a slab of bone will blow your mind, but you can always relive this magic at home by being creative with your tapas (snacks) presentation.
+Tickets serve a beautiful New Zealand oyster with the pulp of kiwi fruit.
 If you have fresh seafood at home, why not jazz up the presentation with the pulp of a local seasonal fruit?

 Activated Charcoal and Other Superfoods

 If you’re an Instagram fan, then you may have seen gorgeous images of shiny jet-black soft-serve ice cream on a cone.
 Its main ingredient is charcoal – said to draw toxins out of the body.
 The ‘black food trend’ is bolstered by other ebony-hued ingredients, including black beans (used to make jet black pasta), black sesame (used in sweets), and black rice (for a different take on sushi and other rice dishes).
 These ingredients are easy to find, so why not start with a simple black fried rice for your next family meal?

 We have mentioned just a few hot food trends but there are thousands lighting up restaurants across the globe, all ready for the discovering.
 Variety is the spice of life, but you can always take healthy trends you discover back home with you.
 All it takes is a little research and time to buy and prepare products that will surprise family and establish your reputation as a talented chef among your friends.